Beetham

-Beetham is a village and civil parish in the South Lakeland district, in Cumbria, England, situated on the border with Lancashire, 6 mi north of Carnforth.
+Beetham is a village and civil parish in Westmorland and Furness, Cumbria, England.
+It is situated on the border with Lancashire, 6 mi north of Carnforth.
 It is part of the Arnside and Silverdale Area of Outstanding Natural Beauty.
 In the 2001 census the parish had a population of 1,724, increasing at the 2011 census to 1,784.

 History

-Craven in the Domesday Book shows that up till 1066 Earl Tostig was lord of Beetham and the surrounding areas of Farleton, Preston Richard, Hincaster, Heversham and Levens in Cumbria plus Yealand Redmayne and Borwick in Lancashire.
-Beetham manor then amounted to 25 carucates (ca3000 acres/1250ha) of ploughland.
-The Norman conquest of England added it to the extensive lands of Roger de Poitou.
+Craven in the Domesday Book of 1086 shows that until 1066, Earl Tostig was Lord of Beetham and the surrounding areas of Farleton, Preston Richard, Hincaster, Heversham and Levens in Cumbria, plus Yealand Redmayne and Borwick in Lancashire.
+Beetham Manor then amounted to 25 carucates (ca. 3000 acres/1250ha) of ploughland.
+The Norman Conquest of England added it to the extensive lands of Roger de Poitou.

 Demography

 The parish had a population of 1,724 recorded in the 2001 census, increasing to 1,784 at the 2011 Census.